Skip to content

 tsx

-import { useTheme } from "@silvery/term"
+import { resolveToken } from "@silvery/ansi"

-import { resolveThemeColor, useTheme } from "@silvery/term"
+import { useTheme } from "silvery/theme"

 function CustomComponent({ highlight }: { highlight?: string }) {